abhimattx/ScopeAI/README.md

 </div>

 ScopeAI is a multi-source AI insight engine that combines the power of OpenAI's GPT with real-world document and media parsing.
-With just a link or a file, ScopeAI extracts, summarizes, and interprets complex content — whether it's a PDF, YouTube video, or a live news article.
+With just a link or a file, ScopeAI extracts, summarizes, and interprets complex content, whether it's a PDF, YouTube video, or a live news article.

 > "Turn content chaos into clarity in seconds."